-4.6 Test voltage values and duration - 132 kV cables
+4.5 Test voltage values and duration - 132 kV cables

-The present industry standard for 132 kV oil filled cables both single and three core is EATS 09-4, Issue 3, 1991.
-Type approval tests for these cables are specified in Engineering Recommendation C28/4 1975.
-Tables 4A and 4B specify the test voltages and duration for these cables.
-IEC 60840 and IEC 62067 stipulate the levels of test voltages and duration for polymeric cables.
+132 kV oil filled cables both single and three core were designed in accordance with EATS 09-4, Issue 3, 1991 (no longer maintained).
+Type approval tests for these cables were specified in Engineering Recommendation C28/4 1975 (now obsolete).
+Polymeric cables are specified by IEC60840:2020+A1:2023.
+Table 3 specifies the test voltages and duration for these cables.

-Warning: DC tests shall not be applied to 132kV polymeric cables since there is a possibility that high levels of space charge can be built up and retained in the cable.
+DC tests shall not be applied to 132kV polymeric cables since there is a possibility that high levels of space charge can be built up and retained in the cable.
 This could be damaging to both the cable and accessories when the cable is made live.